KCErb/aligner/README.md

 A little tool for aligning things!
 This is a demo of tool that could be used to perform physical search space problems where some set of coordinates describe the current alignment of the system and try to find a better alignment given some kind of measure of the goodness of the current alignment.

+This demo comes with a Nelder–Mead "optimizer" to get things rolling in the direction of this kind of alignment problem: https://ieeexplore.ieee.org/abstract/document/4026448 but any algorithm can be used.

-Since alignment/positioning problems can be pretty domain specific, it's probably better to use the `Aligner` here as a parent and have your subclass implement introspective logic to match the domain.
+Note: Since alignment/positioning problems can be pretty domain specific, it's probably better to use the `Aligner` here as a parent and have your subclass implement introspective logic to match the domain.
 For example, the 'laser' alignment demo in this readme, may in real life, need to wait a certain dwell time between measurements to allow transient vibrations to damp out sufficiently.
 This may depend on the step size as well.
 In that case, a `class LaserAligner < Aligner {}` would be a great place to overwrite the `align` method and add those parameters.

 ## Use